Sirherobrine23/Simple_mOS/README.md

+# No support for project

+after a while of inactivity of this project, i will consider it deprecated as i will no longer maintain it.

+hope everyone can use the original `kholia/OSX-KVM` project.

 # The Simple mOS

 An easy way to verify and deploy a VM for testing or daily use of MacOS within Linux systems.